jonnor/projects/bicycle/README.md

 Electricity generator
 -----------------------

-To keep in shape while being on the computer, and make the electricity useful instead of just going to.
+To keep in shape while being on the computer, and make the electricity useful instead of just going to waste.

 Coupling: